bdamokos/brussels_transit/readme.md

 - Select the stops that appear, look for the route and direction you want to monitor
 - Note down the stop_id for the relevant stop

-Note that the Schedule Explorer works with a wide range of providers, the waiting time interface is limited to the 3 providers currently implemented.
+Note that the Schedule Explorer works with a wide range of providers.
+There is a schedule based interface that displays the upcoming arrivals at a stop on port 8000.
+There is also a similar interface that displays realtime waiting times on port 5001 for the 4 providers that are currently implemented.

 ### Stib
 Alternatively: